 To show how you should utilise Defence in Depth, please see the diagram below.

-In the above diagram, you can see there is a web server that has to deal with public internet-based traffic, this could be a simple static web site running WordPress all the way up to a full SaaS cloud service offering.
-Regardless, the principals remain the same.
-You see that two security services have been added (coloured in red): a WAF that is front of the web server and intercepts all web traffic to the web server, and a module called ‘mod_security’ that runs on the web server and filters all requests before they get processed (in this case run by a Php engine).
+In the above diagram, you can see there is a web server that has to deal with public internet-based traffic, this could be a simple static website running WordPress all the way up to a full SaaS cloud service offering.
+Regardless, the principles remain the same.
+You see that two security services have been added (coloured in red): a WAF that is in front of the web server and intercepts all web traffic to the web server, and a module called ‘mod_security’ that runs on the web server and filters all requests before they get processed (in this case run by a Php engine).

 Notice how the WAF and mod_security do not in any way share any obvious common dependencies, so if one goes down or fails, the other will keep running and protecting the site.

 Note also how the logs from both the WAF and web server (which includes the logs from mod_security) are sent to an independent logging service.
-This way if either are compromised a hacker will be unable to cover their tracks.
+This way if either is compromised a hacker will be unable to cover their tracks.